id-Software/DOOM-3-BFG/README.md

 **A**: The engine compiles faster than opening a project in Unity.
 Maybe you just appreciate that it doesn't require more than 300 MB of RAM and 1024 MB of VRAM while running a complex game like Doom 3.

 **Q**: Can I use this engine to make a commercial game?
 **A**: You can but don't bother me to give you free support and you probably should use Unreal Engine 4/5.
 I am a full time game developer and usually don't have time for any free support.
-I recommend that you have moderate C++ skills even you are an artist.
-Technical designers (coders that became artists) might have the most use from this engine.
+I recommend that you have moderate C++ skills even if you are an artist.
+Technical designers (coders who became artists) might benefit most from this engine.
+Keep in mind that the GPL license will lock you out of the console markets because you can't use proprietary APIs covered by NDAs.
+However you can sell your game on Steam without problems.

-However some people already work on total conversions and there is a community on the id Tech 4 Discord server where you can ask questions and get some support: https://discord.gg/Q3E9rUFnnP
+Some people already work on total conversions and there is a community on the id Tech 4 Discord server where you can ask questions and get some support: https://discord.gg/Q3E9rUFnnP

 **Q**: How do I know what code you've changed?